kenoak75/vegetarian-recipe-machine/README.md

-# random-recipe-generator
+An app that simultaneously produces three random vegetarian recipes at the push of a button.
+Utilizes an API call to the Spoonacular database of over 300,000 recipes.

-MEAN app that generates three random vegetarian recipes at a time
+Tech stack: Node JS, Angular, Express